• Art magazine

 Tips for placement and care

-General thumb rules for placement
+General rules of thumb for placement

 • Place the rug under significant pieces of furniture to anchor the room.

-Integration of carpets with interior design styles
+Integrating carpets with interior design styles

 Care